 It was then that Joseph Atwill came across the key that led to his discoveries.
 "While reading Josephus' War of the Jews, and his account of Titus' destruction of Jerusalem in 70 CE," Atwill recounts, "I noticed some curious parallels.
 At first I could make no sense of the parallels between Titus' campaign and Jesus' ministry.
 So I tried to look at the Gospels with fresh eyes, as if I had never seen them before, giving up any preconceived notions about what they meant."
-This perspective resulted in the discoveries Atwill presents in Caesar's Messiah and his soon-to-be-published book, The Single Strand.
+This perspective resulted in the discoveries Atwill presents in Caesar's Messiah and his follow-up book, Shakespeare's Secret Messiah.
 A Roman imperial family, the Flavians, had created Christianity, and, even more incredibly, they had placed a literary satire within the Gospels and War of the Jews to inform posterity of this fact.

 Joseph Atwill concludes, "I am an avid chess player and proud to state that I have more than 100 victories over Grandmasters and International Masters.
 I hold an ICC Masters rating of 2358."
 It is this form of strategic thinking that enabled Atwill to uncover the strategy behind the Romans' invention of the Gospels.